 These simple Strawberry Lemon Gummies really couldn’t be easier!

 They’re packed with fruity-tangy flavor, but only use a handful of ingredients.
-Fresh or frozen strawberries, plenty of lemon juice for kick and a smidge of raw honey, all set up into deliciously jiggly gummy snacks courtesy of a few sprinkles of gelatin.
+Fresh or frozen strawberries, plenty of lemon juice for kick and a smidge of honey, all set up into deliciously jiggly gummy snacks courtesy of a few sprinkles of unflavored gelatin powder.
 Depending on the sweetness of your fruit, you can adjust the sweetener levels to taste.

 (A note on gelatin: you want to make sure to use gelatin like this, not collagen.
 They’re not interchangeable!
 You want the stuff that will gel liquids, or else your gummies will never set.
 Or become gummies.)